Personalized Search Overview

 Furthermore, customers who use your site search to find specific pages of your site—returns policy, sizing information, seasonal content, and more—will also find what they're looking for when you configure URL redirects.

-Not only can you view analytics for these Personalized Site Search experiences, you can also view analytics for search queries, search users, and other metrics.
+You can view analytics for the experience(s) in the Monetate platform, as well as analytics for search queries, search users, and other metrics.

 Personalized Category Pages